datacarpentry/stata-economics/_episodes/02-data-quality.md

 From the examples, this looks like a numerical field, but is encoded as a 166-long string.

+FIXME: add a section on types: `byte`, `int`, `long` (sometimes you need to declare long), `str`
+FIXME: introduce `generate` more gently. show how entire column is changed?

 FIXME: destring, assert -> error

+What are the non-numeric values?

 ```
 . tabulate latestpopulationcensus